symfony/symfony-docs/book/page_creation.rst

 Symfony2 follows this philosophy and provides you with tools and conventions to keep your application organized as it grows in users and complexity.

-Sounds simple enough?
-Let's dive in!

 .. index::
    single: Page creation; Example

 The "Hello Symfony!"
 Page
 -------------------------

-Let's start with a spin off of the classic "Hello World!" application.
+To begin with, a spin off of the classic "Hello World!" application.
 When you're finished, the user will be able to get a personal greeting (e.g. "Hello Symfony") by going to the following URL: